guyr18/tcp-chat-server-sync/README.md

 ## What is Synchronous?

 In the context of this application, synchronous refers to reading / writing to an arbritrary socket stream by means of a blocking call.
 In order
 to proceed further, the synchronous operation must be completed entirely.
-There are no gaps in transmission as you might see in an asynchronous
+There are no gaps in transmission and function execution
-implementation.
+as you might see in an asynchronous implementation.

 # Insight into Packet Transmission